bg-write/chatGPT-cheatsheet/README.md

 ## The Summary

-- _ChatGPT, and AI in general, is less like C-3PO and more like a bunch of well-meaning worms doing their best._
+- ChatGPT, and AI in general, is less like C-3PO and more like a bunch of well-meaning worms doing their best.
-- _After a high-level introduction, this guide divides into sections for just using the prompt portal ([Part A](#part-a)) and then using the actual API ([Part B](#part-b)).
-[Part C](#part-c) is a reference for all users._
+- After a high-level introduction, this guide divides into sections for just using the prompt portal ([Part A](#part-a)) and then using the actual API ([Part B](#part-b)).
+[Part C](#part-c) is a reference for all users.
-- _AI is only as good as the data it's trained on.
-The better and more specific your prompt and parameters, the more helpful ChatGPT can be._
+- AI is only as good as the data it's trained on.
+The better and more specific your prompt and parameters, the more helpful ChatGPT can be.
-- _Avoid sharing any private or sensitive data.
-Assume that everything you write to ChatGPT will eventually be hacked and printed somewhere on the Internet._
+- Avoid sharing any private or sensitive data.
+Assume that everything you write to ChatGPT will eventually be hacked and printed somewhere on the Internet.

 ---

 ## Guide Goals & Intended Audience

-The goal of this guide is to establish foundational knowledge of ChatGPT and basic concepts behind AI and machine learning.
+The goal of this open-source guide is to establish foundational knowledge of ChatGPT and basic concepts behind AI and machine learning.
 This could be your first-ever guide to ChatGPT, whether you've never touched code before and are only using the popular chat functionality or a developer using the API to build your first ChatGPT app.

 The saying is already cliche, and it's true: AI will probably ("probably") not take your job, but it _will_ change your job.